f5devcentral/f5-agility-labs-nginx/docs/class10/module2/lab2/lab2.rst

 ====================================

 #.
 Switch back to your Infrastructure Environment screen.
 And check the ``Job Status``

+   .. note :: If you don't see the column ``Job Status``, scroll to the right, the column is hidden because of the Win10 RDP low résolution.

 #.
 Wait till it passes to ``Success``.
 This can take several minutes.

    .. image:: ../pictures/lab2/status-pending.png